Pasek108/GoblinSlayer/README.md

 # GoblinSlayer
-Arcade game where player have to survive increasing waves of goblins in one attempt See [live demo](https://pasek108.github.io/GoblinSlayer/).
+Arcade game where player have to survive increasing waves of goblins in one attempt.
+See [live demo](https://pasek108.github.io/GoblinSlayer/).

 ## Table of Contents